-Without adequate information, I learnt by relying on my past experience with baboons, observing wild vervet behaviour and what I can only term my “instinct”.
+Without adequate information, I was forced to rely on my past experience with baboons, observing wild vervet behaviour and what I can only term my “instinct”.

 DPG VERVET MONKEYS